 The system will document a plan to coordinate the implementation of a housing and service system within the CoC's geographic area to meet the needs of homeless individuals (including unaccompanied youth) and families.

-The system will encompass outreach, engagement and assessment; encompass shelter, housing and supportive services, and prevention strategies.
+The system will encompass outreach, engagement, assessment, shelter, housing and supportive services, and prevention strategies, as well as any other requirements put forward by HUD.

 Core system concepts include, but are not limited to, the following mechanisms and procedures: